MySQL® settings

 Rpl semi sync master wait for slave count

-All interfacesThe number of replicas the master must get a response from during semi-synchronous replication before performing a
+All interfacesSets the number of replicas the master must get responses from before committing a transaction in semi-synchronous replication.

-1, and the maximum value is2.
-The default value is1.For more information, see this MySQL® guide
+1, and the maximum,2.
+The default value is1.For more information, see this MySQL® article

 . -